 Willowbank Wildlife Reserve

-The Willowbank Wildlife Reserve is a cute zoo that provides a good opportunity to get acquainted with the animals which have been introduced in NZ and the origins of other native species.
+is a cute zoo that provides a good opportunity to get acquainted with the animals which have been introduced in NZ and the origins of other native species.
 The tour begins with a walk through the discovery of New Zealand on the basis of the different species found here.
 The accommodation is beautifully laid out and when possible the animals are allowed to run loose.

 Especially the Kea parrots, they are worth a visit, they run and fly loose in the aviary and are not shy at all.
 They come right at you; interact with their gestures and gives quite a show.
 The residence of the kiwi`s is very beautiful but this nocturnal animal seldom shows at all.
 You can certainly feel at ease and spend an hour or three and delight in the close encounter experiences with the tame animals of Christchurch, New Zealand.